scriptPilot/app-framework/docs/deploy.md

 - You need to install the [Android Studio](https://developer.android.com/studio/)
 - You need to register at the [Google Play Developer Console](https://play.google.com/apps/publish/signup/) (around 25 USD once)

+### Preparation

+- Create a new App in the [Google Play Developer Console](https://play.google.com/apps/publish)
+- Configure the app ID in the configuration file as `playStoreId`

 ### Deployment

 - Run `npm run studio` to create a project file for Android Studio, based on [Cordova](https://cordova.apache.org/)
 - Select your project and confirm Gradle sync
 - Make screenshots, you will need them later in the Google Play Developer Console
 - Generate signed APK
-- Log in to the Google Play Developer console to deploy your application
+- Deploy your application from the Google Play Developer Console

 ### Rollback